What Does it Take to Be a Financial Examiner?

 The states with the most job growth for Financial Examiner are Arizona, Florida, and Idaho.
 Watch out if you plan on working in Wyoming, Mississippi, or Maryland.
 These states have the worst job growth for this type of profession.

-Financial Examiner Salary
+Salary for a Financial Examiner

 Financial Examiners make between $42,150 and $154,590 a year.